 Application deadline for 2024 assistantships is December 4, 2023 at 4:00 pm, CST.

 The Louisiana Coastal Protection and Restoration Authority (CPRA) continues its support of a graduate assistantship opportunity called the Coastal Science Assistantship Program (CSAP).
 This program provides graduate assistant stipends for up to three years to Master of Science students both enrolled full-time at Louisiana colleges/universities and involved in research relevant to Louisiana coastal protection and restoration efforts (see: THE MASTER PLAN – Coastal Protection and Restoration Authority of Louisiana).
 The program will both expose students to CPRA activities and provide a potential avenue for recruitment of new CPRA personnel.
 Students recruited under this assistantship program will be required to complete 240 hours of internship with CPRA at mutually convenient times during their pursuit of a master’s degree.
 To expose the students to CPRA’s various functions and activities, internships will involve work either at the headquarters in Baton Rouge or at one of the regional offices in New Orleans, Lafayette, or Thibodeaux.
-Students will also be required to give a presentation on their research findings to CPRA personnel in Baton Rouge upon completion of their research and prior to graduation.
+Students will also be required to give a presentation on their research findings to CPRA personnel upon completion of their research and prior to graduation.
 Students may be permitted to complete internship hours and their presentation remotely on a case by case basis.